InternRobotics/InstructVLA/README.md

 ```

 > We generally recommend using more than 32 A100 GPUs for training.
 However, training with 8 GPUs is also feasible by increasing the number of steps by a factor of 4.
-Due to the RLDS shuffling mechanism, we suggest evaluating every 1.5k steps when using 32 GPUs, and every 5k steps when using 8 GPUs.
+Due to the RLDS shuffling mechanism, we suggest evaluating every 1.5k steps when using 32 GPUs(~30K-40K steps), and every 5k steps when using 8 GPUs(~200k-300k steps).

 2. Stage-2 (Generalist)